hardmanko/ofxCX/README.md

 Introduction
 ------------
-ofxCX (hereafter referred to as CX) is a "total conversion mod" for openFrameworks that is designed to be used used for creating psychology experiments.
+ofxCX (hereafter referred to as CX) is a "total conversion mod" for openFrameworks (often abbreviated oF) that is designed to be used used for creating psychology experiments.

 There are several examples that serve as tutorials for CX.
 Some of the examples are on a specific topic and others are sample experiments that integrate together different features of CX.

 Topics:
-soundObject - Tutorial covering a number of things that you can do with CX_SoundObjects, including loading files, combining sounds, and playing them. dataFrame - Tutorial covering use of CX_DataFrame, which is a container for storing data that is collected in an experiment. logging - Tutoral explaining how the error logging system of CX works.
+soundObject - Tutorial covering a number of things that you can do with CX_SoundObjects, including loading sound files, combining sounds, and playing them. dataFrame - Tutorial covering use of CX_DataFrame, which is a container for storing data that is collected in an experiment. logging - Tutoral explaining how the error logging system of CX works.